Simple-Robotics/proxsuite/README.md

   <img src="https://github.com/Simple-Robotics/proxsuite/raw/main/doc/images/time_series_barplot_Random Mixed QP_dense_eps_abs_1e-6.jpg" width="600" alt="Random Mixed QP_dense_eps_abs_1e-6" align="center"/>
 </p>

 On the y-axis, you can see timings in seconds, and on the x-axis dimension wrt to the primal variable of the random Quadratic problems generated (the number of constraints of the generated problem is half the size of its primal dimension).
-For every dimension, the problem is generated over different seeds and timings are obtained as averages over successive runs for the same problems.
-This chart shows for every benchmarked solver and random Quadratic program generated, barplot timings including median (as a dot) and minimal and maximal values obtained (defining the amplitude of the bar).
+For every dimension, the problem is generated over different seeds, and timings are obtained as averages over successive runs for the same problems.
+This chart shows for every benchmarked solver and random Quadratic program generated, barplot timings, including median (as a dot) and minimal and maximal values obtained (defining the amplitude of the bar).
 You can see that **ProxQP** is always below over solvers, which means it is the quickest for this test.

 For hard problems from the [Maros Meszaros testset](http://www.cuter.rl.ac.uk/Problems/marmes.shtml), when asking for high accuracy (e.g., 1e-9), one obtains the results below.